Saints Row 2: Plot

+Pierce focuses on the Ronin, led by Shogo Akuji (Yuri Lowenthal) and his second-in-command, Jyunichi (Brian Tee) – on behalf of Shogo's father, Kazuo, who leads international operations.
+After the Saints rob their casino, the Ronin retaliate by infiltrating the home of Gat's girlfriend Aisha (Sy Smith), killing her and severely wounding Gat, after which the Boss kills Jyunichi (who was sold out by Shogo out of envy for Jyunichi's closer bond with Kazuo).
+Once Gat recovers, he and the Boss retaliate by burying Shogo alive after he ambushes them at Aisha's funeral, and ultimately killing Kazuo, ending the Ronin.

-After defeating all the rival gangs, the Saints find themselves targeted by Ultor's power-hungry CEO, Dane Vogel (Jay Mohr), who was playing the gangs against each other to lower real estate values in Stilwater, which Ultor could then purchase and redevelop.
+After defeating the rival gangs, the Saints find themselves targeted by Ultor's power-hungry CEO, Dane Vogel (Jay Mohr), who was playing the gangs against each other to lower real estate throughout Stilwater and allow Ultor to purchase it and redevelop.
 After fending off several attacks by Ultor's private security forces, the Saints retaliate by destroying one of the company's labs and killing its board of directors.
-Taking advantage of this to assume full control of Ultor, Vogel decides to personally deal with the Saints, but before he can do so, he finds himself targeted by them at a press conference.
-Escaping back to the Ultor Building, Vogel is pursued by the Boss, who fights their way to Vogel's office and kills him.
-Afterward, the Saints return to ruling over Stilwater undisputed.
+Taking advantage of this to assume full control of Ultor, Vogel decides to personally deal with the Saints, but is ambushed by the Boss at a press conference.
+The Boss fights a way to Vogel's office and kills him, allowing the Saints to return ruling over Stilwater undisputed.

-At any point during the game, the Boss can listen to wiretap conversations between Troy and former Saints leader Julius Little (Keith David) at the police station, which reveal that Troy asked Julius to disband the gang in exchange for not arresting certain members.
-Knowing that the player would disagree, Julius attempted to kill them on Hughes' yacht, then retired.
-The Boss calls former Saints lieutenant Dex Jackson, who left the gang to work for Ultor, to discuss their findings, and agrees to meet him in person.
-When they arrive, however, the Boss is met by Julius instead, and realizes Dex lured them both into a trap.
-After surviving an attack by Ultor's security forces, the Boss and Julius argue over what the Saints have become, before the Boss executes Julius in revenge.
+At any point during the game, the Boss can listen to wiretap conversations at the police station, which reveal that after being arrested and asked to disband the Saints by Troy, former Saints leader Julius Little (Keith David) planted the bomb on Hughes' yacht to kill the Boss, knowing there would be a refusal to quit, then retired.
+The Boss calls former Saints lieutenant Dexter "Dex" Jackson, who left the gang to work for Ultor, to discuss the findings, only to confront Julius instead at the Saints' old church.
+Realizing Dex led them to a trap, the pair fend off an attack by Ultor's security forces.
+Afterwards, the Boss shoots and injures Julius, who calls his former friend out for straying away from the Saints ideals.
+Unmoved, the Boss finishes Julius off.